top of page

 • Prevents oxygen and airborne contaminants from entering

 A hydrometer is an essential piece of winemaking equipment.
-It indicates how much sugar is in the liquid, allowing you to adjust and produce the degree of dryness or sweetness your wine will have.
+It provides an indication of how much sugar is in the liquid, allowing you to adjust the liquid and produce the level of dry or sweet your wine will have.
 Good home winemakers take multiple hydrometer readings to track changes in the sugar content.

 Get the Sediment Out